NativeScript/plugins/packages/imagepicker/README.md

 # @nativescript/imagepicker

 Imagepicker plugin supporting both single and multiple selection.
+As of 2.0, it returns rich information about your selection including filesize, path, video duration and thumbnails etc.
 <br />Plugin supports **iOS8+** and uses [QBImagePicker](https://github.com/questbeat/QBImagePicker) cocoapod.
 <br />For **Android** it uses [Intents](https://developer.android.com/reference/android/content/Intent) to open the stock images or file pickers.
 For Android 6 (API 23) and above, the permissions to read file storage should be explicitly required.

+---
+**Note: Version 2.0 contains breaking changes.
+In order supply more information about your selection, the ImageSource asset is nested in the response so you'll need to update your code to use `result.asset` instead of `result` as your src for your Images.**

 ## Table of Contents
 * [Installation](#installation)